 Data Provision

 Observer data should be provided to the Secretariat of the SPRFMO in a standardised format, to be included in the SPRFMO Observer Database.
 Specifications and standards for observer data submissions are on the SPRFMO website.
-Until the Secretariat determines a change is needed, observer data will be submitted in Microsoft Excel format.
-Members and CNCPs will provide by 30 September, their previous (January to December) year’s data.
+Observer data shall be submitted in Microsoft Excel format, or in such other machine-readable format as the Secretariat may prescribe following consultation with the Scientific Committee.
+Members and CNCPs will provide by 30 June, their previous (January to December) year’s data.
+In exceptional cases, and only where a written request is submitted to the Secretariat by 30 June explaining the need for an extension, the deadline will be extended to 30 September.

 Maintenance of Confidentiality